 Offer practical and actionable advice

-Whatever types of content you’re creating, it needs to provide your audience with value.
+Whatever type of content you’re creating, it needs to provide your audience with value.
 If they finish the article and come away with no useful information or actionable advice, it’s a waste of their (and your) time, and they’re much less likely to continue their customer journey with you.

 So when you’re writing new content, aim to get your audience fired up and motivated to implement your advice.
 It helps to include a compelling call to action (CTA) in the last line of your article as a psychological trigger to get your readers to take action then and there.